The Maiden TowerArchitectural features of the Maiden Tower. Part 1.

 Entrance to the tower was rebuilt.

-As seen from old photos, the entrance to the tower originally was rectangular.
+As seen from old photos, the entrance to the tower was rectangular.
 During the "restoration" works the entrance was redesigned.
 It was enlarged and a rectangular arch was replaced with a semi-circular.
-Since the semicircular arches appeared in the history later than overlain, apparently the replacement was made to give the tower a more "medieval" look.
+The replacement was made to give the tower a more "medieval" look.

 The central window of the tower was rectangular and smaller.